shanmukhayyagari/Demo-shanz/README.md

 # Demo-shanz
-This is a Demo for Git
+This is a Demo for Git.